Branuz/ot-harjoitustyo/documents/specificationOfRequirements.md

 <h3>After login</h3>

-  - In the main gui there will be 3 sections to choose from at the top that are main menu, achievements and logout
+  - In the main GUI, there will be 3 sections to choose from at the top that are main menu, achievements and logout.
     - Main menu will be containing 3 options for chapters, word game and word book.
 These sections will lead to corresponding sections of the program.
      ---
      - <h3>Chapters</h3>